Protecting our marine life

 The oceans are a vast natural resource and as a developing country, we need to make use of the ocean’s resources sustainably while considering the following:

-- The fishing industry is of great socio-economic importance in the Western Cape: it creates income for small-scale fishermen, and provides food and income for subsistence fishing communities.
+- The fishing industry is of great socio-economic importance in the Western Cape.
+It creates income for small-scale fishermen, and provides food and income for subsistence fishing communities.

 - Larger fishing companies also fish in the surrounding waters of the Western Cape, which contributes to the local economy.
-The Western Cape also further relies on the state of its pristine beaches and coastline to encourage and sustain our flourishing tourism industry.
+The Western Cape also relies on the state of its pristine beaches and coastline to encourage and sustain our flourishing tourism industry.